NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 The Vulture.com/streaming homepage consists of four major blocks of recommendatations.
 They are always in the same order: "Recently Added," "Expiring," "Best TV," and "Best Movies."
 The application omits the second category and uses three basic categories in the interests of simplicity.
 The model object (`BestMovies`, `BestTV`, or `RecentlyAdded`)  calling on the `Scraper` provides the position of the corresponding block.

-`def self.scrape_vulture(model)` accepts one of the model objects as an argument, produces `doc`, a Nokogiri Data Object, selects an array-like collection of divisions with attribute `data-editable` equal to `"main"`, and  sets the `block` equal to the one corresponding to the model that called on it.
+`#self.scrape_vulture(model)` accepts one of the model objects as an argument, produces `doc`, a Nokogiri Data Object, selects an array-like collection of divisions with attribute `data-editable` equal to `"main"`, and  sets the `block` equal to the one corresponding to the model that called on it.

    ```
 doc = Nokogiri::HTML(open("http://vulture.com/streaming"))